jyutcitzi/jyutcitzi-RIME/README.md

 1. Due to aesthetic issues with Suzhou numerals not fitting into the square box, Jyutcitzi now uses tone marks at the glyph's top-right corner instead when marking tones.
 2. The repeat glyph 々 can be toned, e.g. Rv ⇒ 々 ̄:
    ![Toneful repeat](https://github.com/jyutcitzi/jyutcitzi-RIME/blob/aee302bd087caba2e933d9f22a11b8455ace1e87/images/toneful_repeat.png)
-3. A sufficient amount of initial consonant cluster-containing Jyutcitzis were added, such as “shwaang” (厶亾禾生), “fwoe” (夫禾居·) and “jyue” (央仒旡·):
+3. A sufficient amount of initial consonant cluster-containing Jyutcitzis were added, such as “shwaang” (厶亾禾生), “fwoe” (夫禾居) and “jyue” (央仒旡):
    ![shwaang fwoe jyue](https://github.com/jyutcitzi/jyutcitzi-RIME/blob/aee302bd087caba2e933d9f22a11b8455ace1e87/images/shwaang_fwoe_jyue.png)
 4. Numerous tone-free combinations relating to consonant clusters were also added.
 Examples include “soecj” and “witcj” (English “search” and “which”):
    ![soecj witcj](https://github.com/jyutcitzi/jyutcitzi-RIME/blob/aee302bd087caba2e933d9f22a11b8455ace1e87/images/soecj_witcj.png)
 5. The keyboard also allows one to transcribe English, Mandarin, Japanese, Taiwanese Hokkien and Taiwanese Hakka in Jyutcitzi.
 To do this, the following novel components are added:
 a. 圭(⿰) for v- (used in Taiwanese Hakka and English)
-b. ㄖ (⿰) or the consonant cluster wl- (禾力,⿰) for English/Mandarin r-
+b. ㄖ (⿰) or the consonant cluster wl- 禾力 (⿰) for English/Mandarin r-
 c. 止 for Mandarin -i and Early Cantonese -i
 d. 亇for Mandarin Pinyin -e and English shwa sound
 e. 艮 for Mandarin Pinyin -en